gamer2810/supreme-adventure/_posts/2025-07-23-july-seoul-trip.md

 A few final tips and observations to help you on your way.

+* **PLAN YOUR BREAKFAST/LUNCH TIME:** Almost 90% of Seoul cafes and restaurants open before 10AM.
+If you need a breakfast, check if your hotel offer one or you can grab sandwiches / instant ramen from the CUs.
+Additionally, a lot of store will close around 2-3PM and reopen at 4-5PM, so pay attention to their opening time on Kakao/Naver Map.
 * **Cafe Etiquette:** Unlike Western chains like Starbucks, most local cafes do not encourage laptop usage for work.
 If you need to work for more than a couple of hours, look for cafes that have designated "work seats" or cubicles with power outlets.
 * **Punctuality is Key:** Everything in Seoul runs on time.
 If you've booked a guided tour, a show, or a performance, plan ahead and account for your transportation time.
 * **Communicating with Locals:** In my experience, Korean people will try their best to communicate with you, even with a language barrier.
 Please be patient, respectful, and have a translator app ready.
 A little effort goes a long way!